DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/K8sCommands.md

 13. Note: Apply the above 12 commands one by one on Master node as well as Worker nodes

 # Following Commands are only for Master node

+1. " kubeadm init " by applying this command we will get one long command started from " kubeadm join 172.31.6.165:6443--------" copy this command and save on notepad.
+2. mkdir -p $HOME/.kube
+3. sudo cp -i